georgeguimaraes/soothsayer/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 This project uses [Conventional Commits](https://www.conventionalcommits.org/) for automated releases.
-See [.github/RELEASE.md](.github/RELEASE.md) for details.
+See the [release documentation](https://github.com/georgeguimaraes/soothsayer/blob/main/.github/RELEASE.md) for details.

 ## License